grafana/writers-toolkit/docs/sources/style-guide/capitalization-punctuation/index.md

 ---
 title: "Capitalization and punctuation"
 description: "Capitalization and punctuaton"
-aliases: []
+aliases: ["/docs/writers-toolkit/latest/style-guide/capitalization-punctuation"]
-weight: 50
+weight: 400
+Keywords:
+    - capitalization
+    - punctuation
 ---

 This section includes capitalization and punctuation guidelines.

 ## Capitalization

 Consult the following capitalization guidelines when you write.

 ### Sentence-case capitalization

 Use sentence-case capitalization to capitalize the first word of a sentence, the first word of a heading, and all proper nouns.

 This style is primarily lowercase and is considered the quickest form to read.

 ### All caps capitalization

 Use all-caps capitalization exclusively for abbreviations, such as `API`, `HTTP`, `ID`, `JSON`, `SQL`, or `URL`.

 ### Capitalizing proper nouns

 The names of people, places, and products take initial capitals because they are proper nouns.